 Several RNT dancers have toured with Michael Flatley’s “Lord of the Dance” appearing with him in his Broadway debut and in London’s West End.
 Dancers have also toured with “Riverdance”, recently performing for Pope Francis in Dublin, Ireland at Croke Park.
 Mary Kay has also produced roughly a dozen teachers who have opened their own schools or teach with RNT.

 Not content to simply be one of the finest competitive instructors of Irish dance, Mary Kay has expanded the school’s range and repertoire in a host of imaginative new directions.
-Her innovative choreography has been performed on “The Today Show,” in collaboration with the Buffalo Philharmonic Orchestra and in front of dignitaries from Governor Casey of pennsylvania to Nobel Peace Prize winner Mairead Corrigan.
+Her innovative choreography has been performed on “Live w Regis,” in collaboration with the Buffalo Philharmonic Orchestra and in front of dignitaries from governors, senators, and congressmen to Nobel Peace Prize winner Mairead Corrigan.

-The high kicking, fast footed Buffalo sweethearts’ amazing accomplishments were also acknowledged by rising Irish American celebrity Rosie O’Donnell.
-Christine Collins, Katie Lyons and Bridget Novak introduced, bantered with and danced for Rosie much to the delight of her studio and television audience.
+The high kicking, fast-footed Buffalo sweethearts’ amazing accomplishments were also acknowledged by Irish American celebrity Rosie O’Donnell.
+Christine Collins, Katie Lyons, and Bridget Novak introduced bantered with and danced for Rosie much to the delight of her studio and television audience.

 As a choreographer, she has worked in genres as varied as the Irish Classical Theater, Buffalo’s Ensemble Theater to the set of the “Tonight Show.”
 Mary Kay also spent several days on location in North Carolina as a choreographer on the film “Traveller” starring Bill Paxton (Apollo 13), and Julianna Margulies (ER).